lcrespom/shelp/README.md

 If the selected item is a directory, and the mouse is clicked or `Enter` is typed while holding a modifier key such as `Shift`, `Alt` or `Cmd`, the contents of that directory will be displayed, letting the user navigate across the directory tree.
+Additionally, the `Right` key also navigates into the selected directory, and the `Left` key navigates to the parent directory.
+This allows for very fast navigation across the directory tree.

 Example directory contents in dark mode:
 ![Command history example](docs/file-search-dark.png)